Rust assembly generation: Mapping a bool vector to an owned string vector

 We have looked at the main code.
 The compiler also generates utility functions for freeing memory in error scenarios.

-De-allocate a string vector
+Deallocate a string vector

 This function iterates through the vector and frees the string buffer.
-Once the iteration is completed, it also de-allocated the vector that was holding the now deleted strings.
+Once the iteration is completed, it also deallocated the vector that was holding the now deleted strings.

 The drop_in_place function is used to deallocate the memory for a Vec when it is no longer needed.
 It does this by deallocating the memory for each element of the Vec and then deallocating the memory for the Vec itself.

 An interesting thing to note here is that the compiler uses tail call optimization to avoid the overhead of the last __rust_dealloc call.
-The code jumps to the lasy __rust_dealloc instead of making a call.
+The code jumps to the last __rust_dealloc instead of making a call.
 The return from the __rust_dealloc function returns to the caller of the drop_in_place function.

 ; rdi contains the address of the output vector.